sauravraghuvanshi/Awsome-Serverless/README.md

 ## Learning Path Agenda of Complete Repository:-

-### What is serverless computing
+### What is serverless computing:-
 * What is serverless computing and how does it work?
 * What are the building blocks of serverless computing?
 * How do people use serverless function in design?

-### Creating a RESTful API using Amazon API Gateway
+### Creating a RESTful API using Amazon API Gateway:-
 * Defining a model for the API
 * Define resources for the model
 * Add a method for clients to access the resources

-### Connect your first serverless function
+### Connect your first serverless function using AWS Lambda:-
+* Implement a serverless function with AWS Lambda
+* Connect our lambda function up ton our API Gateway

+### Using Serverless function:-
+*